 Pinterest worthy birthday parties?
 No.

 Just because they (I still haven’t figured out who they are) said you should be doing something to make your children’s childhood absolutely perfect, does not make it true.

-Our children don’t remember the stuff, the extras, the picture perfect planning.
+Our children don’t remember the stuff, the extras, the picture-perfect planning.
 They remember the time you spent with them.
 My kids will remember when I got down on the floor and played board games with them.
-They still love when we run around outside playing a totally made up version of basketball.
+They still love it when we run around outside playing a totally made-up version of basketball.

 So, don’t worry if the food you serve them isn’t Insta-worthy.
 Take a deep breath and let them wear the mismatched socks and cape to the grocery store.
 Skip the birthday party entirely and make memories with them at the beach instead.